“That is none of my concern/business!”

 - Respond — appropriately

-- Ask the person that is being targeted if they are okay and/or if they want to leave.
+- Delay: If you can’t intervene in the moment, ask the person that is being harmed if they are okay and/or if they want to leave.
+If you documented the incident, offer to send it to them.

 MOST IMPORTANTLY: If someone is in danger, if you fear of harm towards yourself or others, or if there is a potential threat— REPORT the event or incident to the authorities.
 Authorities include police officers, Child Protective Services, parent, teacher, principal, etc.